 When you’d a child all of your own

 I’d make you tea and rub your feet,

 Sing you a soothing song.

-When I would lie there in my bed,
+When I lie dying in my bed,

 My days and years all up,